Watch or Listen: NHPR's 2023 By Degrees Climate Summit

-Hosted by NHPR’s climate & energy reporter Mara Hoplamazian, this summit brings together people from across the region to talk about opportunities for transformative action in the face of the climate change crisis.
+Hosted by NHPR’s climate and energy reporter Mara Hoplamazian, this summit brought together people from across New England to talk about opportunities for transformative action in the face of the climate change crisis.

-This is a chance to hear about climate solutions that address more than just our environment; solutions that could change the way we live, how we get around, what we eat, and so much more.
-This is also an opportunity to engage directly with those affecting change on a local level; attendees of the summit are encouraged to send in questions to the panelists ahead of time, or bring them along the day of the event.
+This event also served as an opportunity to engage directly with those affecting change on a local level.
+People were encouraged to send in questions to the panelists ahead of time, or bring them along the day of the event.

 - Doria Brown: Doria is the first ever Energy Manager for the City of Nashua.
 She is an emerging energy professional bringing seven years of experience to the community she serves.
 Doria specializes in Energy Portfolio Management, Renewable Energy Project Management, and Greenhouse Gas Accounting.
 Doria has a Bachelor of Science from Franklin Pierce University in Environmental Science with a concentration in Chemistry and Hydrology.
 She is a strong believer in climate change and that it is the responsibility of all generations to act now so that we will not be regretful later.
 When she is not working in the City, Doria enjoys making short form video content on her Earth Stewardess Platform, tending to her indoor vegetable garden, and binging Netflix.